Advanced Metering Infrastructure (AMI)

 Saskatoon Light & Power (SL&P) is installing data collection devices throughout all Saskatoon neighbourhoods, which enable AMI compatible electricity and water meters to be read remotely.

-Upcoming deployment neighbourhoods include Marquis Industrial, College Park East and the Willows.
+Upcoming deployment neighbourhoods include College Park East, Hampton Village, Elk Point and Kensington.
 Please see deployment schedule to see when teams were in your neighbourhood.
 Neighbourhoods not in the list have yet to be deployed.

 AMI Network Deployment Schedule